Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- chmod 007 hello is  a script that sets the permission to a file chmod 753 hello is  a script that displays the details of a file "chmod --reference=olleh hello" is a script that replicates a file details"
+ chmod 007 hello is  a script that sets the permission to a file chmod 753 hello is  a script that displays the details of a file "chmod --reference=olleh hello" is a script that replicates a file details" "chmod a+X *" is a script that adds execute permissions to all subdirectories of the current directory